Non germane objector campaign

+The Non Germane Objector (NGO) Campaign was an American campaign in California to encourage workers who did not want to be members of a labour union to transition to NGO Status so they do not have to pay representative fees that were not germane to collective bargaining.

-The Non Germane Objector (NGO) Campaign was formed in 2010 by Ken Hamidi (Kourosh Kenneth Hamidi) with support from the National Right to Work Legal Defense Foundation, Inc. The campaign's main message indicates "Give Yourself a Pay Raise", focusing on the reduction in representation fees paid by employees who have transitioned to "Non Germane Objector" (NGO) status.
-By electing to transition to NGO status State of California employees are objecting to pay union dues for non-germane expenditures.
-However, these employees are still entitled to some union representation and union benefits.
-NGOs cannot have a voice in the direction of their union, they cannot elect union leaders or vote to accept or reject the results of contract negotiations.
+The campaign was formed in 2010 by Ken Hamidi (Kourosh Kenneth Hamidi) with support from the National Right to Work Legal Defense Foundation, Inc. The campaign's main message indicates "Give Yourself a Pay Raise", focusing on the reduction in representation fees paid by employees who have transitioned to "Non Germane Objector" (NGO) status.